Skip to main content

 How Water is Reused

 Water is the primary constituent of fluid for hydraulic fracture stimulation of wells.
-Flowback water (water that flows back following the fracturing process) must be metered and reported.
-Advancements in technology allow the reuse of this flowback water for subsequent hydraulic fracturing operations in other wells.
-The reuse of flowback water reduces the need for freshwater withdrawal to support this activity.
-Preliminary information shows over 50 per cent of water used for hydraulic fracturing in B.C. is reused flowback water.
+Flowback water (water that flows back to the surface through the wellbore following the fracturing process) must be metered and reported.
+Advancements in technology allow the reuse of flowback water for subsequent hydraulic fracturing operations in other wells.
+Currently, over half of the water used for hydraulic fracturing in B.C. is reused flowback water, reducing the need for freshwater withdrawal.

 Tracking and reporting water use

 When companies withdraw water by way of water licences and short-term use approvals, they must regularly report how much water they withdrew and from which water management basin.
-This data is summarized and made available to the public on a quarterly basis by way of Quarterly Water Management Summary Reports.
+This data is available by way of quarterly Water Management Summaries.

-Water samples taken from oil and gas water source wells are analyzed and the data published in Drilling Data for All Wells in B.C. in the Data Centre.
+Water samples taken from water source wells are analyzed and the data published in Drilling Data for All Wells in B.C., available in the BCER's Data Centre.

 Specific water use activities must also be reported, such as the ones listed below.

-After hydraulic fracturing, companies must report the volumes of water injected, well behaviour, and disclosure of fracture fluids.
+After hydraulic fracturing, companies must report the volumes of water injected, well behaviour and disclose fracture fluids.

 Produced water refers to the water produced as a by-product during the process of extracting oil or gas.
-It is a brackish, or saline solution from underground formations that is brought to the surface.
+It is a brackish (saline) solution from underground formations that is brought to the surface.

 Water may be injected into underground formations to enhance the volume of oil or natural gas being recovered.
 A disposal well is often a depleted oil or gas well, into which waste fluids, such as produced water, can be injected for safe disposal.